Take the Guesswork Out

 Current Electricity Rates per kWh in NSW

 Electricity prices in NSW depend on the price per kilowatt-hour (kWh) you pay.
-Current rates typically range from 30 to 40 cents per kWh, leading to an annual cost between $1,800 and $2,400 for the average household.
+Current rates typically range from 30 to 40 cents per kWh.

 The Australian Energy Regulator (AER) sets a reference price each year, providing a benchmark for energy prices.
 The AER also establishes the Default Market Offer (DMO), a safety net for those not on a specific market contract.